cric96/presentation-2022-acsos-ac-rl-round/content/_index.md

   - Blocks: **Gradient-cast** and **Data collection**
 - Maintain a good *convergence time*
 - **Dual**: with the same power, learn to converge quicker
-- Verify if the policy generalizes (i.e., work in other deployment)
+- Verify if the policy generalizes (i.e., work in other deployments)
 ## Training

 ## Evaluation